biolink/biolink-model/tests/test_scripts/output/genmarkdown/meta/SchemaDefinition.md

     * range: **string***
     * inherited from: [Definition](Definition.md)
  * [mappings](mappings.md)
-    * Description: list of equivalent or skos exact mappings to an ontology class
+    * Description: a list of terms from different schemas or terminology systems that have comparable meaning.
+These may include terms that are precisely equivalent, broader or narrower in meaning, or otherwise semantically related but not equivalent from a strict ontological perspective.
     * range: **string***
     * inherited from: [Element](Element.md)
  * [mixin](mixin.md)